 There are so many fascinating little details at Worlingworth that we won't attempt to mention them all.
 We'd rather give you the chance to find them yourself, or look them up in Mortlock (he has a website of Suffolk churches) if you'd rather.
 Suffice to say that this is one of the more interesting churches in East Anglia.

-Nora Ingate (Treasurer), Shirley Rutterford (Secretary) Charlie Abbott, Val Swallow, Mark Sheard and Charles and Veronica Plowman, Nick Cook, Geoff Robinson and Keith Wilson.
+Nick Westwood (Treasurer) Shirley Rutterford (Secretary) Nora Ingate, Charlie Abbott, Val Swallow, Charles and Veronica Plowman and Ann Davidson.

 For Pastoral Care, Baptisms, Weddings and Funeral arrangements, please contact a Churchwarden